How to Clean Solar Panels Yourself: Save Money in 2023

 • Obey the manufacturer’s instructions: They may advise solar panel safety.
 These guidelines ensure safe, effective cleaning.

 Carefully clean solar panels.
-For your safety and the solar panel system’s optimal performance, get professional cleaning help if you are unsure.
+For your safety and the solar panel system’s optimal performance, get professional cleaning help if unsure.

 Gather the Necessary Cleaning Equipment